upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 `setup_and_run.bat` from an already-open PowerShell/Command Prompt in that folder, or turn Smart App Control off via **Settings → Privacy & security → Windows Security → App & browser control → Smart App Control settings → Off**.
-(On Windows 11 that's generally a one-way switch — you can't turn it back on without reinstalling Windows.)
+(On Windows 11 that's generally a one-way switch- you can't turn it back on without reinstalling Windows.)

 ### `OSError: ...
 No such file or directory ... tensorflow\include\external\envoy_api\...` during `pip install` (Windows)